DonKarlssonSan/Ost/README.md

 2. The low level HTTP-based Graph API is used for posting images.

 ### TODO
+ * Replace html2canvas with a call to an external service. html2canvas does not support CSS filter and I have decided I don't believe in a library that is trying to re-implement a browser in JavaScript.
+There are several solutions based on PhantomJs, one that looks promising is: https://github.com/fzaninotto/screenshot-as-a-service
  * Make it look nice!
- * Add options for applying CSS filters on the video stream.
+ * ~~Add options for applying CSS filters on the video stream.~~
  * Have a fallback for browsers lacking native support: https://github.com/addyosmani/getUserMedia.js/